Peter J. Kim

-Peter J. Kim is an American food museum director and social entrepreneur.
-He served as the Founding Director of the Museum of Food and Drink, a nonprofit museum in Brooklyn, New York.
-Kim is the host and creator of Counterjam, a food and music podcast on the Food52 Podcast Network.
+Peter J. Kim is an American social entrepreneur and cultural institution builder whose work explores food as a means of cross-cultural connection.
+He is the founder of The Infinite Table, a company that creates 360° cinematic dining experiences that seek to expand appreciation of the world’s cultures through their food.
+He previously served as the Founding Director of the Museum of Food and Drink, a nonprofit museum in Brooklyn, New York.
+Kim was the host and creator of Counterjam, a food and music podcast on the Food52 Podcast Network.

 Early life and career

 The son of South Korean immigrants, Kim grew up in Danville, Illinois.
 After graduating from Brown University, he worked on Food Stamps outreach.
 Kim served as a Peace Corps volunteer in Cameroon, where he founded an arts nonprofit called L’Art de Vivre.
 Kim studied law at the University of Pennsylvania Law School and earned master's degrees from Sciences Po and the Sorbonne in Paris.
 Kim worked at Debevoise & Plimpton LLP in a group that specialized in international dispute resolution.

 Museum of Food and Drink

 In 2012, Kim left his law firm position to work as the Museum of Food and Drink's first director.
 Kim initially worked unpaid out of a 150-square-foot office in the East Village, where he headed a volunteer team.
 Kim and his team sought to create a major museum that combined multi-sensory experiences with food history, culture, commerce, and science.

 In 2015, Kim opened MOFAD's first brick-and-mortar space in Williamsburg, Brooklyn, where it hosted exhibits on flavor science, Chinese American restaurants, Bangladeshi restaurateurs, chickens, and feasts and festivals.
 The museum featured an open kitchen that served dishes related to its exhibits.
 The museum's advisors include David Chang and Questlove.

 In 2019, Kim announced MOFAD's plans to open "African/American: Making the Nation’s Table" in partnership with The Africa Center.
-Curated by Jessica B. Harris, a food historian, it is the first exhibition in the United States to celebrate black chefs, farmers, and food producers.
-It aims to show how the African Diaspora has shaped American food culture.
-The exhibition will feature the Ebony Test Kitchen, which was saved from demolition and acquired by MOFAD.
-The exhibition's opening was postponed due to the COVID-19 pandemic.
+Curated by Jessica B. Harris, a food historian, it was the first exhibition in the United States to celebrate Black chefs, farmers, and food producers.
+It aimed to show how the African Diaspora has shaped American food culture.
+The exhibition featured the Ebony Test Kitchen, which was saved from demolition and acquired by MOFAD.
+After being postponed due to the COVID-19 pandemic, the exhibition opened in February 2022.